Abdullah-MGK/ios-VirtualTourist-v2.0/README.md

 ## Project Description

-Virtual Tourist is an app that allows the users to view images for certain location by dropping a pin on the map.
+Virtual Tourist is an app that allows the users to search and view images for certain location by dropping a pin on the map or using the search feature.
 It uses Flickr API to get images.
+_This project was part of Udacity iOS Developer Nanodegree._

 ## Quickstart